 As already mentioned, vascularity, or the enhanced appearance of superficial veins, does stem from bodybuilding, as veins naturally appear thicker or larger as a person’s body fat levels drop.

-Based on the current research available, there does not seem to be a strong association between the occurrence or recurrence of varicose veins and bodybuilding, although personal anecdotes on the web have different views.11
+Based on the current research available, there does not seem to be a strong association between the occurrence or recurrence of varicose veins and bodybuilding, although personal anecdotes on the web have different views.14

-Estrogen and Anabolic Steroids
+Estrogen & Anabolic Steroids

 Further, the aforementioned anecdotes on the web specifically pertain to the use of anabolic steroids.
-Due to the long-term effects of steroids, primarily increased estrogen levels and increased blood viscosity, it is likely that there is a connection between anabolic steroid usage and the occurrence of varicose veins.13
+Due to the long-term effects of steroids, primarily increased estrogen levels and increased blood viscosity, it is likely that there is a connection between anabolic steroid usage and the occurrence of varicose veins.16

 However, until more research is done, it is difficult to conclusively say if there is a strong correlation between anabolic steroid usage and varicose veins.
 In general, bodybuilders with a genetic predisposition to varicose veins who give their bodies little time to recover can potentially develop weak vein valves over time.